 Abstracts should be no longer than 300 words.
-The English short version should not exceed one page long (1000 words).
+The asbtract in English is compulsory.
+The abstract in French is compulsory for manuscript written in French.
+The English short version (for manuscript in French) is not compulsory and should not exceed one page long (1000 words).
 Do not use more than six key-words.
 Key-words should not be present in the title.

+Reference citation now follows that of Ecology Letters so that you can use style managers included in reference managers (zotero, endnote, etc.).
 All publications cited in the text should be presented in a list of references following the text of the manuscript.
 The list of references should be arranged alphabetically on author’s names, and chronologically for each author.
 You should abbreviate the titles of periodicals mentioned in the list of references (except if you are not sure of it; ISI Journal Abbreviations Index).
+If a journal you cite is not in the list, write its full name.
 Check the manuscript to make sure that all references are cited and that all citations in the text are included in the references.
 Use following system to write the references:

 > Citations in-text

 The words « figure » and « table » announced in-text should be written in extenso and with lower-case letter type.
 In the text refer to the author’s name and year of publication (followed by pages only if it is a quotation).
 If a publication is written by more than two authors, the name of the first author should be used followed by « et al. » (this indication, however, should never be used in the list of references : first author and co-authors should be mentioned in it).
 Examples: « Since Dupont (1962) has shown that… », or « This is in agreement with previous results (Durand et al. 1990; Dupond & Dupont 1997) … « .

 > Abbreviates, nomenclature and Latin words